On Cloud X 3 review: The biomechanics of a true hybrid training shoe

 Myth: The Cloud X 3 prevents all impact injuries.

 Fact: No shoe prevents injury on its own.
-Load management (how much you train) and biomechanics (how you move) are primary drivers of injury risk.
-Shoes are tools that can help or hinder depending on the task and the person.
+Load management and movement pattern are primary drivers of injury risk, and higher impact loading patterns have been associated with tibial stress injury risk in runners.[3]
+Shoes are tools that can help or hinder depending on the task and the man wearing them.

 Bottom line